 Practice compassionate self-talk

 Here’s an experiment for you to try: not saying anything to yourself that you wouldn’t say to your best friend.
 If you’re feeling down, give yourself encouragement.
-If you’re embarrassed, guilty or ashamed, be gentle and kind with yourself.
-Know that these feelings will pass, and that they are part of being human.
+If you’re embarrassed, guilty, or ashamed, be gentle and kind to yourself.
+Know that these feelings will pass and that they are part of being human.
 Remember, you are enough just as you are.

 Your online therapist will work with you to create a space of self-compassion.
 They can also help you identify and challenge your negative thoughts through a process called cognitive restructuring and guide you in considering alternative perspectives.

 Overcoming harmful patterns

 While it is possible to shift negative thinking patterns, remember that big changes usually don’t happen overnight.
 Be patient with yourself, and consider seeking support from a therapist through Calmerry; remember that changing a deep-seated habit is going to take time and practice.